What is a hip abductor tear?

 If a significant amount of time has passed between the injury and the surgical repair, tendon retraction and muscle atrophy may exist creating a more difficult surgical repair.
 Open reconstruction of the hip abductor or a complex tendon transfer procedure may be preferred in these instances.
 This procedure implements a tendon graft from either the patient (autograft) or donor tissue (allograft) to augment a repair, lengthen a retracted tendon, or reconstruct the tendon in its entirety in complex hips.

-What is the recovery period like after a hip abductor repair?
+What is the recovery period like after a hip abductor repair/reconstruction?

-The recovery period following a hip abductor repair is based on the severity and complexity of the injury as well as the surgical technique performed by Dr. Patel.
+The recovery period following a hip abductor repair or reconstruction is based on the severity and complexity of the injury as well as the surgical technique performed by Dr. Patel.
 Compliance with the post-operative care instructions provided by Dr. Patel can also greatly affect the recovery process.
-In general, patients in the Houston, Texas area can anticipate avoiding full weight-bearing for a period of 4 to 6 weeks after the surgery.
-While certain hip motions should be avoided, hip movement can occur under the guidance of a physical therapist.
-Most patients can expect a full recovery in approximately 4 months with a return to normal daily and physical activities in approximately 6 months.
+In general, patients in the Houston, Texas area can anticipate avoiding full weight-bearing for a period of 6 weeks after the surgery.
+A brace is utilized to protect the repair or reconstruction.
+While certain hip motions should be avoided, such as active abduction and passive adduction, hip movement may begin under the guidance of a physical therapist.
+Most patients can expect a full recovery in approximately 4 – 6 months.

 Hip Abductor Surgeon